Sunday, 12 April 2026

 There is of course the Boat Race, that celebrated testament to stamina and endurance.
 Every year the post and under graduates of Oxford and Cambridge university will stare across the rippling waters of the River Thames, before spotting the delightful bridges of Tower, Hammersmith and Putney.
 The ladies and gentlemen of the rowing world will take their seats in their boats, slapping each others backs inspirationally and then going for it.

 They plough through placid waters, oars chopping through the waves as if their lives depend on it.
 And then one of those highly academic universities, suitably enlightened about the world, will be driving hard towards the end of the Boat Race, powering their way forward to the finishing line.
-And then we'll let out gasps of astonishment because this is what England has always done best and always will do so.
+And then we'll let out gasps of astonishment because this is what England has always done best and will always do so.
 It's England at its most reliable, England at its most indulgent and England observing its most traditional etiquette, always polite, never flustered but just getting it right.
 It's a couple of days before Spring and how we love the changing seasons and life.

 Saturday, 14 March 2026